Google Search Console adds the regular expression support in Performance Report that we SEO’s have waiting for.

 Have a look on this – 10 Insane Free Tools for SEO’s

 With this powerful function, we have more ways to slice and dice to help us get more with the performance report.
-This is a Ultimate time-saver for many SEO’s.
+This is the Ultimate time-saver for many SEO’s.

 Hope you got something out from this!